fusionpbx/fusionpbx-docs/source/index.md

 | Time Conditions      | WebRTC ready       | Voicemail            | and lots more...    |

 ## Our Ecosystem
 We are a global community that has an open and very friendly ecosystem.
-We encourage community engagement, contribution, and feedback.
-Please join us by getting involved with giving feedback, new feature ideas, helping out with code, or documentation.
+We encourage community engagement, contribution and feedback.
+Please join us by getting involved with giving feedback and new feature ideas.

 Most of the core folks who develop and use FusionPBX can be found hanging out in the IRC network **irc.libera.chat** in the **#fusionpbx** channel.
 Come join us and meet the team!